 You Can Keep the Animal with You

 Some families want to keep an urn or a decorative box with the animal’s ashes after you cremate them.
-You might keep them on your mantle or a shelf alongside a nice picture of the pet if you have one.
+You might keep the pet urns on your mantle or a shelf alongside a nice picture of the pet if you have one.

 Some families like to do this, but others think it’s morbid and prefer not to.
 You’ll have to use your best judgment as to whether you think that’s a good idea or not.
 It might upset the children more to keep the animal’s ashes, but you can talk to them about it to see how they’re feeling.